Netflix/dispatch/docs/admin-guide/administration/plugins/configuring-atlassian-confluence.md

 ### `Incident template ID` \[Required\]

 > This is the page id of the template that contains the post incident review document details.
-Plugin uses this template to create new page and then replace the supported variables with the incident details.
+The plugin uses this template to create a new page and then replace the supported variables with the incident details.

 ### `Default Space ID` \[Required\]